academe/laravel-google-api-auth/README.md

 This is the Laravel glue and a wrapper for the
 [Google API Client](https://github.com/google/google-api-php-client) version 3.
-It provides routes for authorising and revodking, a model and storage for multiple authorisations that users may have on your application, and helper classes to load and configure the Google API Client.
+It provides routes for *non-service account* authorising and revodking, a model and storage for multiple authorisations that users may have on your application, and helper classes to load and configure the Google API Client.

 It's purpose is to allow a Laravel user to authenticate their own Google account with your application, so that your application can